Donald Shaw (musician)

-Donald Shaw, (born 1967) is a Scottish musician, composer, producer, and one of the founding members of the group Capercaillie.
+Donald Shaw (born 1967) is a Scottish musician, composer, producer, and one of the founding members of the group Capercaillie.
+He has been the artistic director of Celtic Connections since 2006.

 Shaw has composed for film and TV.
-In 2002, he won two Royal Television Society (RTS) awards for Best Soundtrack and Best Theme in UK television for the drama Crowdie and Cream.
-His score for the film Transition (released in 2000) was BAFTA nominated for best soundtrack.
-In 2004, he composed Harvest, a commission for the opening night of Celtic Connections festival.
-He won the Scots Trad Music Composer of the Year award in December 2006.
+In 2002, he won two Royal Television Society Craft and Design awards for Best Soundtrack and Best Theme for his work on the BBC Alba drama Gruth is Uachdar (Crowdie and Cream).
+His score for the 2000 film Transition was BAFTA nominated for best soundtrack.
+In 2004, he composed Harvest, a commission for the opening night of Celtic Connections.
+He won the Scots Trad Music Composer of the Year award in December 2006 and 2013.

 Origins

-Brought up in Taynuilt, Argyll, a part of the world steeped in Gaelic song and traditional music, Shaw was involved in all styles of music from an early age.
-Taught the accordion by his father.
-Following taking lessons and receiving classical accordion training from Sylvia Wilson LBCA the two time All Britain Champion, Donald was entered into the All Britain Championship at 16 which he won.
-A year later, whilst still at Oban High School, returning to his love of roots music, he co-founded Capercaillie, with whom he still writes, produces and performs.
+Brought up in Taynuilt, Argyll, a part of the world steeped in Gaelic song and traditional music, Shaw was involved in all styles of music from an early age and was initially taught the accordion by his father.
+After taking lessons from a local teacher, he studied under two-time All Britain Champion Sylvia Wilson.
+He entered the All Britain Championship at 16.

+After playing in The Etives with Karen Matheson whilst at Oban High School, Shaw formed an instrumental band when he was 16, playing at the Mull Musical Festival.
+The band was asked to perform by the BBC and needed a singer.
+Shaw recruited Matheson, four years older than him, co-founding Capercaillie.
+He is married to Matheson; the couple have a son.

 Composing

 Throughout his musical life, Shaw has been involved in composing for film and TV, most recently composing the music for the BAFTA nominated film, American Cousins.
 He also scored One Last Chance, a feature film written and directed by Stewart Svaasand.
 For the soundtrack of One Last Chance, Shaw recorded with Louisiana musician Dirk Powell (O Brother, Where Art Thou?) to create a score influenced by early American folk music.

-In 2002, he was rewarded with two Royal Television Society awards for 'Best Soundtrack' and 'Best Theme' in UK television.
+In 2002, Shaw was rewarded with two Royal Television Society awards for 'Best Soundtrack' and 'Best Theme' in UK television.
 The RTS awards were for the drama, Crowdie and Cream, (co-composed with Charlie McKerron) and involved bringing over 20 musicians together from around the world, together with the BBC Scottish Symphony Orchestra.
 His 70-minute score for the feature film Transition (released in 2000) was also BAFTA nominated for best soundtrack.
+He won the Scots Trad Music 'Composer of the Year' award in December 2006 and in 2013.